 You can find the plaque to commemorate this event at the top of the hill and it was opened by the Mayor at the time.
 It stands above the carved Sedilia seats.

 St Bartholomew’s Hospital was then home to Bristol Grammar School and then it switched hands to form a school as part of Queen Elizabeth’s Hospital until 1847.

 Various improvements were made to widen the street and create more accessible steps in 1855.
 Around this time there were many popular pubs here including The Gaiety which then changed to the Three Sugar Loaves, referencing Bristol’s dark past with connections to the slave trade.
 Plus, there were even some brothels in this maze of ancient houses.

 Despite a brief decline in tourism, this area is now seeing a renaissance by becoming part of the vibrant Bristol Art Quarter.

 This Grade II listed street now has many popular independent shops, art galleries, and pubs!

 I love a good ghost story and the Christmas Steps has a few juicy ones.
 I mean a place this old is bound to have a few spirits who roam around, right?

-Apparently house number 17 is thought to have been built on an old cemetery and the residents feel a presence and tingling up their spines.
-Plus, figures dressed in black who have joined them for dinner!
+Apparently, house number 17 is thought to have been built on an old cemetery and the residents feel a presence and tingling up their spines.
+Plus, figures dressed in black have joined them for dinner!

-There have also been sightings of a young Victorian girl sitting in one of the steps who is thought to have drowned in the river.
+There have also been sightings of a young Victorian girl sitting on one of the steps who is thought to have drowned in the river.
 So be careful roaming here at night.